 - Introduction

 - Simulation GUI

 - Model Features

 - Featured Examples

+- IOT-WSN Experiments in NetSim

 - Reference Documents

 - Latest FAQ available online

 5.7 Internet of Things

 Internet of things (IoT) is a network of object such as vehicles, people, home appliances that contain electronics, software, actuators that are accessible from the public Internet.
 The objects are embedded with suitable technology and use IP addresses to interact and exchange data without manual assistance or intervention.
 The objects can also be remotely monitored and controlled.